Here is another common tendering dilemma. Should I ask tender clarification questions if I am uncertain about anything?

 Always double-check your question before asking.
 You don’t want to appear daft by asking about something that you have simply misread.
 Or is it answered elsewhere?
 Also, you don’t want to overload them with questions.
 So, choose carefully.
 For example, some things can wait till post-tender negotiation.
 You don’t need to clarify pre-tender.

 In general, ask if you are unsure.

-Although it isn’t often allowed, wherever possible do phone to ask your questions rather than email.
+Asking by questions by phone is rarely allowed.
+It has to be by email or via a portal.
+But if it is, do phone to ask your question(s) .
 It’s a chance to start a business relationship and also to open-out the question to gain a better understanding.

 If you want help with tendering, contact us for an informal discussion about our tendering services.

 Unfortunately, if the tender documents are badly written then it is quite possible that the whole process will be painful.
-So don’t always expect that you will receive helpful responses to your clarifications questions.
+So, don’t always expect that you will receive helpful responses to your clarifications questions.
 But if that is the case, remember that all other tenders are in the same position as you.

-Tenders take a lot of time and effort so you want to maximise your chances of winning – if in doubt ask for clarification.
+Tenders take a lot of time and effort.
+So, you want to maximise your chances of winning.